Summary: a Snape mentors Harry story; takes place during Harry's 2nd year (CoS); partially AU.

 "I saw you, Potter.
 Don't even think of trying to deny it," said Snape, his dark, penetrating glare burning right through Harry's pupils to the back of his skull.

 Harry opened his mouth to protest, his brain desperately trying to conjure up a lie, but resorted to pressing his top teeth into his lower lip once more.
-He lowered his eyes to the floor, feeling extremely small and stupid for getting caught.
+He lowered his eyes to the floor, feeling small and stupid for getting caught.
 For one blissful moment, Harry had thought he'd gotten away with it all.
 Obviously, he was wrong.
-Harry felt like an idiot.

 "My office.
 Now."